repositive/frontend_exercise/README.md

  - What to and not to test and how to test it.
  - Approach to documentation.
  - In general, how to reduce technical debt.
+ - A working solution.
+You can and should hand over some non working code, but try to deliver something working as well.

-The following days after you finish we'll arrange a call do discuss your solution.
+After the exercise we will arrange a call do discuss your solution, it may be on a different date depending on avalability.
 Aside the code, you may want to summarize the provided solution, detailing:
 - What makes your approach scalable, maintainable, robust...
 - What are the drawbacks of this solution.
 - With more time what could be done to enhance the solution?